RensTillmann/super-forms/docs/register-login-add-on.md

 Define the URL where the login page is located on your site.

-In case you enable the option to send an activation email to the user, you must make sure you added the `Activation Code` element to your login form.
-This is where the user will enter the activation code to verify their account.
+In case you enable the option to send an verification email to the user, you must make sure you added the `Activation Code` element to your login form.
+This is where the user will enter the verification code to verify their account.

 !> **Important:** Your form must have a password field exactly named `user_pass` or the user won't be able to login.
 Also make sure to exclude the password field from being saved in Contact Entries, and Exclude it from E-mails.
 There is no need to send the password, and it can only cause a security risk.
 However Super Forms gives you this possibility, you are free to do with the data as you please.